fishsciences/artemis_methods/results/results.md

 ## Simulated data

-Based on 500 simulated datasets, the standard linear mixed-effects models produced biased estimates.
-The estimates for the four generative parameters (Intercept, $\beta_{distance}$, $\beta_{volume}$, and $\sigma$), were all skewed from the true values used to generate the dataset (Figure 2).
+Based on 500 simulated data sets, the standard linear mixed-effects models produced biased estimates.
+The estimates for the four generative model parameters (Intercept, $\beta_{distance}$, $\beta_{volume}$, and $\sigma$), were all skewed from the true values used to generate the data set (Figure 2).
 One effect of this bias was the 95% Credible Intervals produced from the standard model did not include the true values in 14% of cases, higher than the expected rate.

 By contrast, the estimates produced by the censored-data mixed effects model in `artemis` were centered around the true values for all four parameters.
-Additionally, the 95% credible intervals included the true parameter values in all but 3.8% of cases, within the expected range.
+Additionally, the 95% credible intervals included the true parameter values in all but 3.8% of cases, which is within the expected range.

 ## Experimental data